CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/com-interop/walkthrough-implementing-inheritance-with-com-objects.md

 - inheritance [Visual Basic], walkthroughs
 - derived classes [Visual Basic], COM reusability ms.assetid: f8e7263a-de13-48d1-b67c-ca1adf3544d9
-ms.openlocfilehash: 7cbf71d7a2bbd1e94864e785894fdea41d522486
+ms.openlocfilehash: 209e1005b9f944bf4883e8406031fb17d4d60df1
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71053331"
+ms.locfileid: "74347985"
 ---
-# <a name="walkthrough-implementing-inheritance-with-com-objects-visual-basic"></a>Procédure pas à pas : Implémentation de l’héritage avec les objets COM (Visual Basic)
+# <a name="walkthrough-implementing-inheritance-with-com-objects-visual-basic"></a>Procédure pas à pas : implémentation de l'héritage avec les objets COM (Visual Basic)

-Vous pouvez dériver des classes `Public` Visual Basic à partir de classes d’objets com, y compris celles créées dans les versions antérieures de Visual Basic.
-Les propriétés et les méthodes des classes héritées d’objets COM peuvent être substituées ou surchargées de la même façon que les propriétés et les méthodes d’une autre classe de base peuvent être substituées ou surchargées.
-L’héritage à partir d’objets COM est utile lorsque vous avez une bibliothèque de classes existante que vous ne souhaitez pas recompiler.
+You can derive Visual Basic classes from `Public` classes in COM objects, even those created in earlier versions of Visual Basic.
+The properties and methods of classes inherited from COM objects can be overridden or overloaded just as properties and methods of any other base class can be overridden or overloaded.
+Inheritance from COM objects is useful when you have an existing class library that you do not want to recompile.

-La procédure suivante indique comment utiliser Visual Basic 6,0 pour créer un objet COM qui contient une classe, puis l’utiliser comme classe de base.
+The following procedure shows how to use Visual Basic 6.0 to create a COM object that contains a class, and then use it as a base class.

 [!INCLUDE[note_settings_general](~/includes/note-settings-general-md.md)]

-## <a name="to-build-the-com-object-that-is-used-in-this-walkthrough"></a>Pour générer l’objet COM utilisé dans cette procédure pas à pas
+## <a name="to-build-the-com-object-that-is-used-in-this-walkthrough"></a>To build the COM object that is used in this walkthrough

-1. Dans Visual Basic 6,0, ouvrez un nouveau projet de DLL ActiveX.
-Un projet nommé `Project1` est créé.
-Il a une classe nommée `Class1`.
+1. In Visual Basic 6.0, open a new ActiveX DLL project.
+A project named `Project1` is created.
+It has a class named `Class1`.

-2. Dans l' **Explorateur de projets**, cliquez avec le bouton droit sur **Project1**, puis cliquez sur **Propriétés Projet1**.
-La boîte de dialogue **Propriétés du projet** s’affiche.
+2. In the **Project Explorer**, right-click **Project1**, and then click **Project1 Properties**.
+The **Project Properties** dialog box is displayed.

-3. Dans l’onglet **général** de la boîte de dialogue **Propriétés du projet** , modifiez le nom du `ComObject1` projet en tapant dans le champ **nom du projet** .
+3. On the **General** tab of the **Project Properties** dialog box, change the project name by typing `ComObject1` in the **Project Name** field.

-4. Dans l' **Explorateur de projets**, cliquez avec `Class1`le bouton droit sur, puis cliquez sur **Propriétés**.
-La fenêtre **Propriétés** de la classe s’affiche.
+4. In the **Project Explorer**, right-click `Class1`, and then click **Properties**.
+The **Properties** window for the class is displayed.

-5. Remplacez la `Name` valeur de `MathFunctions`la propriété par.
+5. Change the `Name` property to `MathFunctions`.

-6. Dans l' **Explorateur de projets**, cliquez avec `MathFunctions`le bouton droit sur, puis cliquez sur **afficher le code**.
-L' **éditeur de code** s’affiche.
+6. In the **Project Explorer**, right-click `MathFunctions`, and then click **View Code**.
+The **Code Editor** is displayed.

-7. Ajoutez une variable locale pour contenir la valeur de la propriété :
+7. Add a local variable to hold the property value:

     ```vb
     ' Local variable to hold property value
     Private mvarProp1 As Integer
     ```

-8. `Let` Ajoutez desprocéduresdepropriété`Get` Property et Property :
+8. Add Property `Let` and Property `Get` property procedures:

     ```vb
     Public Property Let Prop1(ByVal vData As Integer)